vuejs/docs/src/about/faq.md

 ## What browsers does Vue support?

-The latest version of Vue (3.x) only supports [browsers with native ES2015 support](https://caniuse.com/es6).
+The latest version of Vue (3.x) only supports [browsers with native ES2015 or ES6 support](https://caniuse.com/es6).
 This excludes IE11.
 Vue 3.x uses ES2015 features that cannot be polyfilled in legacy browsers, so if you need to support legacy browsers, you will need to use Vue 2.x instead.

 ## Is Vue reliable?

 Vue is a mature and battle-tested framework.
-It is one of the most widely used JavaScript frameworks in production today, with over 1.5 million users worldwide, and is downloaded close to 10 million times a month on npm.
+It is one of the most widely used JavaScript frameworks in production today, with over 1.5 million users worldwide, and is downloaded close to 10 million times per month on npm.

-Vue is used in production by renowned organizations in varying capacities all around the world, including Wikimedia Foundation, NASA, Apple, Google, Microsoft, GitLab, Zoom, Tencent, Weibo, Bilibili, Kuaishou, and many more.
+Vue is used in production by renowned organizations in varying capacities all around the world, including Wikimedia Foundation, NASA, Apple, Google, Microsoft, GitLab, Zoom, Tencent, Weibo, Bilibili, Kuaishou, Nintendo, and many more.

 ## Is Vue fast?

 Vue 3 is one of the most performant mainstream frontend frameworks, and handles most web application use cases with ease, without the need for manual optimizations.

-In stress-testing scenarios, Vue out-performs React and Angular by a decent margin in the [js-framework-benchmark](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html).
+In stress-testing scenarios, Vue outperforms React and Angular by a decent margin in the [js-framework-benchmark](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html).
 It also goes neck-and-neck against some of the fastest production-level non-Virtual-DOM frameworks in the benchmark.

 Do note that synthetic benchmarks like the above focus on raw rendering performance with dedicated optimizations and may not be fully representative of real-world performance results.
 If you care more about page load performance, you are welcome to audit this very website using [WebPageTest](https://www.webpagetest.org/lighthouse) or [PageSpeed Insights](https://pagespeed.web.dev/).
 This website is powered by Vue itself, with SSG pre-rendering, full page hydration and SPA client-side navigation.
 It scores 100 in performance on an emulated Moto G4 with 4x CPU throttling over slow 4G networks.